mnot/I-D/json-home/draft.md

 Since good tools and compression are effective ways to achieve the same ends, this specification doesn't attempt them.

-## What about authentication?

-In HTTP, authentication is discoverable by interacting with the resource (usually, by getting a 401 Unauthorized response status code, along with one or more challenges).
-While the home document could hint it, this isn't yet done, to avoid possible security complications.

 ## What about "Faults" (i.e., errors)?